futureofcoding/futureofcoding.org/community.md

 Share your own projects, blog posts, or detailed concepts.
 We'll give them constructive feedback.

 ### #meta
 Discuss ways to better collaborate, improve this Slack, or resolve community issues.
-This is place to propose the creation of new channels.

 ### #1-on-1s
 Every 4 weeks, @donut will randomly pair everyone in this channel for 1-on-1 conversations.
 It's a good way to get to know others in the Slack.